Frequently Asked Questions

 When is payment expected?

-Payment is expected at the conclusion of your home inspection.
-I accept cash, check, money order, travelers checks or PayPal.
-No credit cards please.
+Payment is due at the conclusion of your home inspection.
+I accept cash, check, money order, Venmo, Cash App, Zelle or PayPal.
+Credit cards are accepted but due to today's ridiculous bank fees an additional 2.9% will be added on top of my inspection fee.

 What additional services do you provide?